RISE-UNIBAS/compare_images/README.md

 ## Contents
 Example on how to compare if images are similar visually.
+The script loads a number of images, shirinks them down, creates a grayscale version and then overlays them with each other.
+The larger the common area is, the more similar the images are.

 ## Using the example